 McGregor: Well CNPC would basically just take it over and reinvest and they will make money from it.
 It will be business as usual, it’ not going to be anything shocking or disturbing.
 Total will at least get some type of return on investment because they can sell it off to CNPC.
 So at least they can get some money from that.

-The views and opinions of Tom McGregor are those of the speaker and do not necessarily reflect those of Sputnik.
+The views and opinions of Tom McGregor are those of the speaker and do not necessarily reflect those of Sputnik."

+An F/A-18F Super Hornet jet flies over the USS Gerald R. Ford as the U.S. Navy aircraft carrier tests its EMALS magnetic launching system, which replaces the steam catapult, and new AAG arrested landing system in the Atlantic Ocean July 28, 2017.
+Picture taken July 28, 2017.
+U.S. Navy/Erik Hildebrandt/Handout via REUTERS ATTENTION EDITORS - THIS IMAGE WAS PROVIDED BY A THIRD PARTY? - RC1C71D03A40 (REUTERS/Erik Hildebrandt/Navy Handout) The US is talking about “great power competition.”
+What does that mean?
 The US is creating a new naval command and redeploying the Second Fleet in the Atlantic, the department of defense announced yesterday (May 4), putting teeth behind a new national security strategy announced in January.
 “We will continue to prosecute the campaign against terrorists that we are engaged in today, but great power competition, not terrorism, is now the primary focus of US national security,” secretary of defense Jim Mattis announced.
 Specifically, the US will prioritize curbing the aggressions of China and Russia.
 If all of this sounds vaguely familiar, it should.
 It’s an echo of language that’s been part of geopolitics for two centuries.
 In 1814, towards the end of the Napoleonic Wars, five Great Powersemerged in Europe: the UK, France, Russia, Austria, and Prussia (which later became Germany).
-Those powers jockeyed for control of Europe—and through their colonial empires, the rest of the globe—and their rivalry eventually tipped into World War I. In the 20th century, new powers emerged, notably the US and the Soviet Union, and their Cold War defined global affairs from the end of World War II to the collapse of the USSR in 1991 … for more, go to https://qz.com/1271166/us-vs-china-and-russia-what-does-great-power-competition-mean/
+Those powers jockeyed for control of Europe—and through their colonial empires, the rest of the globe—and their rivalry eventually tipped into World War I. In the 20th century, new powers emerged, notably the US and the Soviet Union, and their Cold War defined global affairs from the end of World War II to the collapse of the USSR in 1991 … for more, go to https://qz.com/1271166/us-vs-china-and-russia-what-does-great-power-competition-mean/ |

 Comments